equipe22/pymedext_core/README.md

 # annotate your document
 thisDoc.annotate(annotators)
 thisDoc.to_dict()
-#write your annotation in pymedext json
+#write your annotation in PymedExt json
 thisDoc.writeJson("outputfile.json")

 ```